CSC-412-Networking/Sprint-6/README.md

 For this sprint, you will only be picking one of the following sets of topics:

 1. Encryption algorithms: Cryptography, DES, AES, RSA, digital signatures
-2. Firewalls
+2. Firewalls, VPNs
-3. VPN
+3. SSL, Certificates
-4. SSL
+4. SSH, Blockchain
-5. Certificates
-6. SSH

 ## Known Resources